prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     for single geometries returns 1,
     for empty geometries returns 0.

+.. function:: ST_Geometries(Geometry) -> Geometry

+   Returns an array of geometries in the specified collection.
+Returns a one-element array if the input geometry is not a multi-geometry.
+Returns null if input geometry is empty.

 .. function:: ST_NumPoints(Geometry) -> bigint

     Returns the number of points in a geometry.
 This is an extension to the SQL/MM